Kurt Abrahams: Westerlo

 In order to gain more first team experience, Abrahams signed for Belgian First Division B side Westerlo.

 Deinze

 On 17 July 2021, he joined Deinze on a two-year contract, also in the Belgian First Division B. Abrahams's contract with Deinze was terminated by mutual consent on 12 August 2022.

+Novi Pazar

+In summer 2023, Abrahams signed with Serbian SuperLiga side Novi Pazar.
+He was loaned to Serbian First League club Sloboda Užice in early 2024, but broke his leg on his debut.